TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Remove side effects
-   Work on a TYPO3 instance which is as clean as possible so you can rule out extensions messing with the TYPO3 core.
+   Work on a TYPO3 instance which is as clean as possible so you can rule out extensions messing with the TYPO3 Core.
 If you need to set up an extension to illustrate the problem, make sure it is as free of side effects as possible.